 Bei gani?
 (How much is this?)

-Visit the Compassion blog to learn more about our work in Tanzania.
+Visit the Compassion blog to learn more about our work in Tanzania and about Tanzanian culture.

 ||Dar es Salaam